reeseaustin55/Gwyddion_2_Python_Code/README.md

 DOWN scan videos generated from alternating frames for both the processed data and any ACF imagery.

-Enable the new stabilization option to perform a two-pass `ffmpeg` run using ``vidstab`` filters.
-The detection pass measures per-frame drift, the transformation pass applies the correction, and the output is cropped to the shared image area to avoid edge artifacts.
-The CLI now pairs ``--stabilize`` with a single ``--stabilize-max-percent`` flag (mirrored in the GUI) to specify the maximum frame-to-frame displacement as a percentage of the frame width;
+Enable the stabilization option to analyse consecutive frames directly inside the Python pipeline.
+The processor downsamples each image, subtracts adjacent pairs to search for the translation with the smallest absolute difference, accumulates the measured offsets, and crops the shared overlap so the exported video only includes regions present in every frame.
+The CLI pairs ``--stabilize`` with a single ``--stabilize-max-percent`` flag (mirrored in the GUI) to specify the maximum frame-to-frame displacement as a percentage of the frame width; everything else is handled automatically.
-internal defaults handle the other filter parameters.

-When statistics export is enabled the processor calls Gwyddion's own statistical quantities module and writes the complete set of reported values (Sa, Sq, hybrid metrics, scan-line discrepancy, and more) to a companion `*_stats.txt` file in the channel directory.
+When statistics export is enabled the processor calls Gwyddion's own statistical quantities module and writes the complete set of reported values (Sa, Sq, hybrid metrics, scan-line discrepancy, and more) — including their reported units — to a companion `*_stats.txt` file in the channel directory.
 ACF generation adds an additional `*_acf.png` rendered from the processed data so each selected channel produces both the cleaned height image and its autocorrelation counterpart, organised beneath the channel folder.

 ### Example scripts